aragon/aragon-cli/docs-internal/Roadmap.md

 🚧 [Claiming an aragonid](https://github.com/aragon/aragon-cli/issues/347)

-🚧 Display better error messages
+🚧 Display better error messages:

 - Error codes would be useful
 - Create a full list under hack#aragonCLI with all of them, similar to [this](https://docs.microsoft.com/en-us/windows/desktop/debug/system-error-codes)